-I wish to thank the whole staff of the Bank for dedication and courage to continue serving customers on the highest level despite challenging times and different Covid-related limitations.
+In closing, I thank the whole staff of the Bank for dedication to serving our customers on the highest level.

-I also express gratitude to the National Bank of Cambodia for their guidance and support.
+I also express gratitude to the National Bank of Cambodia for their continuous guidance and support.

-On top of all, I thank our valued customers for their confidence in ABA and continuous contribution to our development.
+On top of all, I thank our valued customers for their confidence in ABA and endless contribution to our development.